prncnano2000/containerization-devenv-odoo/README.md

 ## Features

-- Crée des conteneurs docker et les lie grace a un fonctionnalite docker appelé `docker compose`
+- Creates Docker containers and links them using a Docker feature called `docker compose`
-- Une sript bash qui permet de choisir l'action à faire sur l'application lancer par notre docker compose qui seront le `build`, le `lancement` ou la `supression` de l'application.
+- A bash script which allows you to choose the action to be done on the application launched by our docker compose which will be the `build`, the `launch` or the `deletion` of the application.
 ## prerequisites

-- **Docker :** installer docker sur votre machine sur windows en suivant le lien https://docs.docker.com/desktop/install/windows-install/ et sur un syteme linux suivre https://docs.docker.com/desktop/install/linux-install/.
+- **Docker:** install docker on your machine on Windows by following the link https://docs.docker.com/desktop/install/windows-install/ and on a Linux system follow https://docs.docker.com/desktop/install/linux-install/.

-Une fois Docker installé, vous pouvez commencer à l'utiliser pour exécuter des images et des conteneurs Docker.
-Vous pouvez trouver plus d'informations sur l'utilisation de Docker sur le site Web de Docker : https://docs.docker.com/.
+Once Docker is installed, you can start using it to run Docker images and containers.
+You can find more information about using Docker on the Docker website: https://docs.docker.com/.

 ## Installation